The other day, I was searching around for information about when wallpaper went out of fashion.

-These kind of changes take time, as it can take years for people to join the latest trend and then pick up the motivation to redesign all of the rooms in their home.
+These kinds of changes take time, as it can take years for people to join the latest trend and then pick up the motivation to redesign all of the rooms in their home.

 Furthermore, stripping wallpaper off walls was not a fun experience.
 In fact, it was downright painful.

-Consequently, it wasn’t until the noughties that painted walls fully took over.
+Consequently, it wasn’t until the 2000s that painted walls fully took over.

 Why did wallpaper go out of style?

-In other words, less became more.
+In other words, “less” started to become “more”.
 As a result, the busy-looking patterns and textures that everyone associated with wallpaper fell out of style.

 Wallpaper was also difficult to install and remove.

-It is also worth pointing out that most people found wallpaper to be a pain.
+It is also worth pointing out that most people find wallpaper to be a pain.